Keshvin-G/AppScript-Patient-Data-Entry-Form/README.md

 Search function:

 > Search function queries database sheet based on patient social security number.
-> Enter a social security number in the database sheet to bring up the record.
+> Enter a social security number in the search field
+> Select the Search button to bring up a record.